ohler55/wabur/tutorial/lesson-1/MORE.md

 The `config` directory includes configuration files for the Runners.

 The `js` directory is for JavaScript files.
-Both ECMAScript2015 (ES6) and ES5 Javascript are supported.
-Both versions of the files are included in the `js` directory.
-The ES6 files have a `.es6` suffix to avoid confusion.
+The WABuR reference implementaion name, **ui** uses ECMAScript2015 (ES6).
+For browsers that do not support ES6 SystemJS is used.
+Both ES6 and ES5 files can be included in the `js` directory.
+If a mix is used then the ES6 files should have a `.es6` suffix to avoid confusion.
 Runners are setup to identify that extension as an `application/json` mime type.

 ## Implementation